Welcome to the Office of Financial Aid

 Getting Started with Financial Aid

-If you have additional questions, take a look at our Frequently Asked Questions Page.
+For more information look at our Frequently Asked Questions Page.

 Financial Aid Literacy Courses

 SUNY Smart Track provides courses and modules on budgeting, paying for college, identity theft, banking, investing and more.
 Also available are calculators which include loan amortization, student loan payment calculator and investment calculator.
 First Time SUNY Smart Track users can set up an account here.

 SUNY’s Net Price Calculator can help provide you and your family with an estimate of the financial aid for which you might qualify.